MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/public-preview-transition.md

    ![Install the GA version](media/install-ga-version.PNG "Install the GA version")

+   > [!NOTE]
+   > The Dynamics 365 Guides (Preview) solution is being delisted and is no longer available for update or installation.

 5. Review the Terms of service, and then select **Accept** if you're ready to start the upgrade.
 The status of the solution changes to **Installation pending**, and then changes to **Installed** when the transition is complete.